 Lace curtains can be used to provide a dreamy element to your laundry room and can be hung over your laundry room doors to create privacy without completely obstructing your source of outdoor illumination.

-Curtain To Hide Laundry Room
+Curtain Types to Hide Laundry Appliances

 These curtains often consist of an opaque fabric that is supported by a cushion, making them an efficient hiding element in your laundry room.
 The thick fabric of blackout curtains, similar to thermal curtains, will boost the seclusion of your home.

-Hide Washer And Dryer With Curtain
+Hide Washer And Dryer With Curtains

 Shower curtains provide simple concealment without limiting access or spending a lot of money.
 Holdbacks can be attached to either side of the alcove to keep your curtains open when using the washing and drying machine.